Fairfield DCF Lawyer

 DCF investigations generally originate from either domestic violence charges made against one of their parents or guardians that may indicate a risk of harm to children in that person’s home, or a report made by phone or in writing from a concerned third party.
 Under Connecticut General Statutes §§17a-101 and 17a-101a, certain individuals like teachers, doctors, and counselors are “mandated reporters” required by law to report any reasonable suspicion that a child is suffering from abuse or neglect.

 Depending on the nature of the allegations or charges involved, DCF may elect to pursue a full investigation into a family’s home life, or a comparatively less invasive Family Assessment Response.
 Either way, the investigatory period will generally last for 45 days, at the end of which they will either decline to formally substantiate the allegations or—if they undergo a full investigation—decide whether the allegations are “unsubstantiated” or “substantiated.”
 A Fairfield DCF attorney could offer further clarification about how this process works, what rights parents and children have during an investigation, and about what specifically to expect while it is ongoing.

 What Should I Do After a DCF Substantiation?

 Importantly, parents accused of mistreating their children have the right to appeal any “substantiated” finding that DCF passes down against them.
-During this process, a parent or guardian may present evidence challenging DCF’s assertions against them, call witnesses to attest to their character and the circumstances of their home life, and seek to have a judge formally overturn a DCF recommendation.
-Assistance from a DCF lawyer in Fairfield is often critical to achieving a successful outcome in this kind of proceeding.
+During this process, a parent or guardian may present evidence challenging the assertions against them, call witnesses to attest to their character and the circumstances of their home life, and seek to have a judge formally overturn a recommendation.
+Assistance from a DCF attorney in Fairfield is often critical to achieving a successful outcome in this kind of proceeding.

 Seek Help from a Fairfield DCF Attorney